gvwilson/grsp-tutorial/pages/index.md

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="In Academia" %]

--   In academia:
+-   In academia [%b Kuchner2011 %]:
     -   Marketing is publishing papers and giving talks
     -   Sales is getting research grants
-    -   See [%b Kuchner2011 %]
--   In open source:
+-   In open source [%b Eghbal2020 %]:
-    -   Marketing is blogging, podcasting, and giving talks
+    -   Marketing is blogging, podcasting, and talking at meetups
     -   Sales is an unsolved problem
-    -   See [%b Eghbal2020 %]

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="exercise" %]